waku-org/pm/draft-roadmap/formalize_and_expand_waku_web_apps.md

 **Output**: 1 working Logos Core App.

-- The apps needs to be functioning, PoC level.
+- The app needs to be functioning, PoC level.
 - Broadcast to the community must happen (Logos/Waku Discord, Logos/Vac Forums, conference talks, Twitter, etc).
 - May use Waku SDK or Chat SDK.